jamiejennings/rosie-pattern-language/README.md

-# This is Rosie v0.88
+# This is Rosie Pattern Language v0.88

-### Rosie will tidy up raw data (text), recognize key items, and create structured output
+### Rosie will tidy up raw data (text), recognize key pieces of data, and create JSON structured output

 #### Better than regex

 Like a supercharged version of Regular Expressions (regex), Rosie matches input text against predefined patterns.

-Unlike most regex tools, Rosie will also generate structured JSON output, and will soon do all kinds of other things to the input data as it is being parsed.
+Unlike most regex tools, Rosie will also generate structured (JSON) output, and will soon do all kinds of other things to the input data as it is being parsed.

 #### Docs